SESYNC-ci/syllabi/docs/_posts/2017-07-18-summer-institute.md

 ## General Information

 This year's Summer Institute brings together seven science teams for a short course on data and software skills in socio-environmental synthesis.
-Through lectures, hands-on computer labs, and project consultation, SESYNC staff will aim to accelerate your team's adoption of cyber resources for all phases of data-driven research and dissemination.
+Through lectures, hands-on computer labs, and project consultation, SESYNC staff will aim to accelerate your team's adoption of cyber resources for all phases of data-driven <research and dissemination>.

 Participants should expect to:

-- learn new scientific computing skills
+- learn new <hint: scientific computing skills>
 - overcome specific or conceptual project hurdles
 - gain coding confidence
 - have fun